30+ Tips Every Baker Needs to Know for the 2023 Holiday Season

 Make whipped cream fast with an immersion blender

 Almost every dessert is improved by a dollop of homemade whipped cream, however dragging out your big mixer (or whisking by hand) doesn’t always seem worth it.
 But you can make whipped cream quickly and easily in your immersion blender.
 Just add heavy whipping cream, a touch of confectioners’ sugar and a few drops of vanilla extract to a tall container.
-With just a few pulses you’ll have a terrific topping for any dessert and minimal dishes to wash.
+With just a few pulses ( know more about what is lentils before cooking with these gems) you’ll have a terrific topping for any dessert and minimal dishes to wash.

 Check if your bread is kneaded with the windowpane test